-His friendly Q&As with the Israelis.
+His intimate Q&As with the Israelis.

 But our president doesn’t really seem to lie.

 However, this gap between him and us still confuses me.
 Why does he feel more at ease addressing Israelis?
-Is it the fact that he knows the culture, the upbringing, and the discourse that is taking place in our side is different than that on the Israeli side, and hence, makes the Israeli more likely to accept what he wants to say from his point of view?
+Is it the fact that he knows the culture, the upbringing, and the discourse that is taking place on our side is different than that on the Israeli side, and hence, makes the Israeli more likely to accept what he wants to say from his point of view?
 It is a confusing question.
 I am confused thinking about it.
-If the Israeli public is open minded more that the Palestinian public according the president, which does have some relevance I think.
-Why didn’t he try in his last ten years as a president in changing the Palestinian attitude towards its discourse?
+If the Israeli public is open minded more that the Palestinian public according to the president, which does have some relevance I think.
+Why didn’t he try in his last ten years as a leader in changing the Palestinian attitude towards its discourse?
 As if it is a real two existing worlds.
-One that is liberal and has some diplomatic techniques and one that is Fateh tribe like style of a discourse.
-And then there is the formal discourse that goes in two, one official that we see in the public international speeches and one that is internal when he speaks to us.
+One that is liberal and has some diplomatic techniques and one that is Fateh tribe like the style of discourse.
+And then there is the formal discussion that goes in two, one official that we see in the international public speeches and one that is internal when he speaks to us.
 He is always distant and formal.

 But not when he speaks to Israelis.